Furnace Repair Checklist

 - Make certain the program is displaying the correct day and time and is scheduled to “run.”
 If you’re having trouble overriding the program, adjust the temperature by utilizing the up/down arrows and pressing the “hold” button.
-This will force the heat to turn on if thermostat programming is causing an issue.
+This will cause the furnace to turn on if thermostat is causing an issue.

 - Set the temperature setting to 5 degrees above the room temperature.

 If your heater hasn’t kicked on within a few minutes, ensure it has juice by moving the fan switch from “auto” to “on.”
 If the fan doesn’t operate, your heating system might not have power.

 If you utilize a smart thermostat—like one manufactured by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting will depend on your model.
 Refer to the manufacturer’s website for support.
 If you’re still unable to get your Wi-Fi thermostat to function, contact us at 717-383-4479 for heating and cooling service.

 Next, confirm your breaker and furnace switch are on.

 - Find your main electrical panel.
 If you aren’t sure where it is, keep an eye out for a metallic metal box in your basement, garage or closet.